pagkly/Zed/Investopedia3/Understanding Facultative Reinsurance.md

 ## How Facultative Reinsurance Works

-An insurance company that enters into a reinsurance contract with a reinsurance company—also known as a [ceding company](https://www.investopedia.com/terms/c/ceding-company.asp)—does so in order to pass off some of their risk in exchange for a fee.
+An insurance company that enters into a reinsurance contract with a reinsurance company—also known as a [[ceding company]](https://www.investopedia.com/terms/c/ceding-company.asp)—does so in order to pass off some of their risk in exchange for a fee.
 This fee may be a portion of the premium the insurer receives for a policy.
 The primary insurer that cedes risk to the reinsurer has the option of either ceding specific risks or a block of risks.
-Reinsurance contract types determine whether the [reinsurer](https://www.investopedia.com/terms/r/reinsurer.asp) is able to accept or reject an individual risk, or if the reinsurer must accept all the specified risks.
+Reinsurance contract types determine whether the [[reinsurer]](https://www.investopedia.com/terms/r/reinsurer.asp) is able to accept or reject an individual risk, or if the reinsurer must accept all the specified risks.

 Facultative reinsurance allows the reinsurance company to review individual risks and determine whether to accept or reject them.
 The profitability of a reinsurance company depends on how wisely it chooses its customers.
 In a facultative reinsurance arrangement, the ceding company and the reinsurer create a facultative certificate that indicates that the reinsurer is accepting a given risk.

 Insurance companies looking to cede risk to a reinsurer may find that facultative reinsurance contracts are more expensive than treaty reinsurance.
-This is because [treaty reinsurance](https://www.investopedia.com/terms/t/treaty-reinsurance.asp) covers a “book” of risks.
+This is because [[treaty reinsurance]](https://www.investopedia.com/terms/t/treaty-reinsurance.asp) covers a “book” of risks.
 This is an indicator that the relationship between the ceding company and the reinsurer is expected to become a long-term relationship (versus if the reinsurer only wants to cover a single risk in a one-off transaction).
 While the increased cost is a burden, a facultative reinsurance arrangement may allow the ceding company to reinsure specific risks that it may otherwise not be able to take on.

 ## Treaty Reinsurance vs. Facultative Reinsurance